 Access to Commonwealth land for mineral exploration and mining activities

-Mineral exploration and / or mining activities are typically governed by a ‘deed of access’ between the Commonwealth and the miner.
+Mineral exploration and / or mining activities on relevant land are typically governed by a ‘deed of access’ between the Commonwealth and the miner.

 How to make an application

-All applications seeking access to Commonwealth land for mineral exploration and/ or mining should be sent to the address below.
+All applications seeking access to relevant land for mineral exploration and/ or mining should be sent to email@example.com

-The Department of Finance (Finance) provides an application package to prospective applicants by request.
-The package includes guidance notes on the type and depth of information required, and other technical documents that the Australian Government requires to enable consideration of the application for access to explore and / or mine on relevant land.
+The Department of Finance (Finance) can provide an application package to prospective applicants on request.
+The package includes guidance notes on the type and range of information required, and other technical documents that the Commonwealth requires to enable consideration of the application for access to explore and / or mine on relevant land.

-The package is provided as a guide only and applicants should provide any other relevant information to ensure that the relevant decision maker can fully understand the nature and extent of the application including any proposed work, and the impact of the proposed work on the land and surrounding environment.
+The package is provided as a guide only, and applicants should provide all relevant information to ensure that the decision maker can fully understand the nature and extent of the application including any proposed work, and the impact of the proposed work on the land and on the surrounding environment.

 Information about the applicant

-- Certificate of Currency outlining public liability insurance cover that nominates the Commonwealth as an interested party.
+- A ‘certificate of currency’, outlining public liability insurance cover that nominates the Commonwealth as an interested party.
 The policy period must cover the period of access sought.